-The exemption is allowed in each year of a five-year exemption period that begins on the date specified in the zone project approval letter.
-The five-year exemption period is a period of sixty consecutive months.
-Once the 60-month exemption period begins to run, it runs uninterrupted through the end of the 60-month period.
+The exemption is allowed in each year of a five or up to eight year exemption period that begins on the date specified in the zone project approval letter.
+The allowed exemption period is a period of sixty to ninety-six consecutive months.
+Once the exemption period begins to run, it runs uninterrupted through the end of the allowed period.

-The exemption is allowed over the entire 60-month exemption period even though the life of the renaissance zone itself expires before the end of the 60-month period.
+The exemption is allowed over the entire exemption period even though the life of the renaissance zone itself expires before the end of the exemption period.